janhubicka/Color-Screen/README.md

 This will print all libraries used.
 Copy all DLL files from mingw64 subdirectory to bin subdirectory.

+### MacOS

+Install Xcode to obtain the C++ compiler (clang).
+Xcode version of clang has OpenMP for multithreading disabled.
+For Color–Screen to run smoothly and faster, install (using homebrew) the `libomp8` package together with the other required packages listed above:

+   CXXFLAGS ="-I/opt/homebrew/include -I/opt/homebrew /opt/libomp/include -Xclang=-fopenmp" \
+   LDFLAGS ="-L/opt/homebrew/lib -L/opt/homebrew/opt/libomp/lib -lomp" \
+   ./configure --prefix=<where_to_install> --disable -openmp

 ## Wonderful examples

 Once colorscreen is built, `make examples` will download some sample images